Report an issue when the program is unresponsive

 To view internal errors

-To view internal errors you must open the Internal Errors dialog, using one of the three methods outlined below:
+To view internal errors you must open the Internal Errors dialog, using one of the two methods outlined below:

-- Click the View and Submit Internal Errors button in the Notification Window.
+- Click the View internal errors button in the Notification Window.

 - Click the notification icon on the status bar.